 Coping With Alcohol Withdrawal Symptoms

-The best way to manage and relieve alcohol withdrawal symptoms is to stop drinking immediately.
-Though some attempt to relieve withdrawal symptoms by drinking again, this further reinforces the cycle—leading toward more extensive damage.
-Healthy practices, such as engaging in consistent self-care and surrounding oneself with prosocial support can make a big difference, especially when terminating or minimizing alcohol use.
+Recognizing the signs of alcohol withdrawal can help you enact coping skills to deal with symptoms or seek medical advice.
+However, the best way to manage and relieve alcohol withdrawal symptoms is to stop drinking immediately.
+Consuming alcohol again further reinforces the cycle, leading to more extensive damage.
+Healthy practices like consistent self-care and prosocial support can make a big difference, especially when terminating or minimizing alcohol use.

 Here are tips to help alleviate alcohol withdrawal symptoms: